digitalservicebund/ris-adm-literature/DEVELOPING.md

 ```

 The last step will tell you where to point your browser in order to access the app.

+### Login
+When visiting the app with your browser, you'll be asked to log in.
+Depending on which document type's app you want to use, there are two logins configured:

+* One for BSG administrative directives
+* One for literature

+For the required emails/passwords, please refer to the local keycloak configuation file at [./backend/keycloak-config/realm.json](./backend/keycloak-config/realm.json).

 ## CI/CD Workflow